 This page will be updated frequently so we encourage you to visit often and/or sign up for our email updates.

 How did Mayflower Wind decide the route for the export cables?

-Route alternatives are currently being evaluated according to environmental, technical, and commercial factors, and will be presented in the project’s Construction and Operations Plan (COP).
+Route alternatives are currently being evaluated according to environmental, technical, and commercial factors, and will be presented in the project’s filings with federal, state, and local agencies.
 No final decisions on site locations for project facilities will be made until a full routing analysis has been completed.
 Baseline surveys are currently underway to gather data on-site and assess the suitability of alternative sites for a complete and reasoned analysis of the alternatives.

 Where will the project make landfall?

-Mayflower Wind is examining alternative landfall locations along Surf Drive and Falmouth Heights Beach in Falmouth.
+Mayflower Wind is examining two landfall locations along Falmouth Heights Beach in Falmouth.
 No final decisions on site locations for project facilities will be made until a full routing analysis has been completed.
 Baseline surveys are currently underway to gather data on-site and assess the suitability of alternative sites for a complete and reasoned analysis of the alternatives.